-Certain offences require the consent of the Attorney-General before a charging document may be filed (see, generally, s24 Criminal Procedure Act 2011 and guideline 11 of the SGPG for procedural guidance).
-In practice the consent function is almost always undertaken by the Solicitor-General.
+Certain offences require the consent of the Attorney-General before a charging document may be filed (see, generally, 24 Criminal Procedure Act 2011 and guideline 11 of the SGPG for procedural guidance).
+It is the O/C case's responsibility to obtain the Attorney-General's consent prior to filing the charging document.
+Consent must be obtained through Police Legal Services.